 • If you or your child become ill, include discussion about the immunosuppressant with your health care provider along with other care instructions.
 Your health care provider knows you or your child best and will be able to make those decisions specifically related to the diagnosis, medication, amount of medication, and risk.

-6. Are patients who are currently taking a beta-blocker for infantile hemangioma (IH) at risk?
-If yes, what are the recommendations for the babies and/or caregivers who either present with symptoms or test positive for COVID-19?
+4. Are patients who are currently taking a beta-blocker for infantile hemangioma (IH) at risk and what are the recommendations for the babies and/or caregivers who either present with symptoms or test positive for COVID-19?

-· If a patient has an airway hemangioma and has been exposed to COVID-19 or has symptoms their health care provider should be notified right away.
+• If a patient has an airway hemangioma and has been exposed to COVID-19 or has symptoms your health care provider should be notified right away.

-· Anti-seizure medications should be continued if you or your child has a positive exposure or symptoms unless advised otherwise by your health care provider.
+· Anti-seizure medications should be continued if you or your child has a positive exposure or symptoms unless advised otherwise by your prescriber.

 · Fevers will lower a seizure threshold, so these medications are important.

-· Many institutions will be limiting surgical procedures to only the most critical cases at this time.
+• Many institutions are limiting surgical procedures to only the most critical cases or adjusting schedules according to local threat level.
 Please contact your surgeon for questions.

-9. If my child or I get ill are there any other precautions to consider?
+9. If my child or I get ill are there other precautions to consider?

 • It is very important to seek the advice of your medical provider.